-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.
+Go to www.irs.gov/FormW9 for instructions and the latest information.

-Give Form to the requester.
+Give form to the requester.
 Do not send to the IRS.

-1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line bla ınk.
-QBS Midco LLC 2 Business name/disregarded entity name, if different from above Q QBS LLC page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check only one of the following seven boxes. се 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): . ns on vidual/sole proprietor or U C Corporation U S Corporation U Partnership le-member LLC □.
-Trust/e state Ex emp ot payee cod e (if a ny) ype 1 6 ار Limi ted liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Par tnership) 🕨 • F) . , ' - Print or type.
-Specific Instructions on page LLC ano e: Check the appropriate box in the line above for the tax classification of the single-member if the LLC is classified as a single-member LLC that is disregarded from the owner unless the LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sregarded from the owner should check the appropriate box for the tax classification of its or the tax classification of the single-member the tax classification of tax classi he owner o single-me of the L LC is otion fro m F A TCA repo rting ğ 1 г er (see instructions) ► (Ap plies to account s main ained outside the U.S.) Spe 5 s (number, street, and apt. or suite no.) See instructions.
-Requ ester's name and add ress (or tiona ul) See 49 9 Plair Street, Unit 200 Ø 6 City, st ate, and ZIP code N orth A ttleboro, MA 02760 7 List acc count number(s) here (optional) Pai rt I Taxpayer Identification Number (TIN) n the appropriate box.
-The TIN provided must match the name given on line 1 to So cial se ecuri ty n umber ding.
+Before you begin.
+For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+Name of entity/individual.
+An entry is required.
+(For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
+OBS LLC Business name/disregarded entity name, if different from above. ω.
+3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): C corporation S corporation Partnership Individual/sole proprietor ✓ LLC.
+Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
+Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.
+Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
+See instructions.
+Requester's name and address (optional) 49 Plain Street Unit 200 6 City, state, and ZIP code North Attleboro, MA 02760 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
-However 1 ole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other ir employer identification number (EIN).
-If you do not have a number, see How to - - TIN, I in omployer identification framber (Env).
-If you do not have a framber, see now to gera or Note : If t the acc ount is in more than one name, see the instructions for line 1.
-Also see What Nai ne and Em nploye r ide ntifi ication numi er Numb ber To Give e the Requester for guidelines on whose number to enter.
-T Π 8 5 - 0 7 0 5 3 3 6 Par rt II Certification ! of perjury, I certify that: • shown on this form is my correct taxpayer identification number (or I am waiting for a num nber to be is ssue d to me): a and 2.
-I ar Se m n ot subj e (IRS) ect to backup withholding because: (a) I am exempt from backup withholding, o that I am subject to backup withholding as a result of a failure to report all intere oject to backup withholding; and r (b) I hav e not l been notif ied by the Inte n
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later.
+Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
+See also What Name and 0 6 6 0 0 Number To Give the Requester for guidelines on whose number to enter.
+8 Part II Certification Under penalties of perjury, I certify that:

-- 3. I am a U.S. citizen or other U.S. person (defined below); and - 4.
+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
+I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
+I am a U.S. citizen or other U.S. person (defined below); and - 4.
 The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.